rantahar/Lattice-Field-Theory/source/index.rst

 ==================

-These lecture notes give an introduction to lattice field theory, a powerful framework for solving quantum field theries from first principles.
+These lecture notes give an introduction to lattice field theory, a powerful framework for solving quantum field theories from first principles.
 We approach the topic mainly from the point of view of QCD, going through the building blocks necessary to simulate a model with fermions